 As you can see, these 3 legal documents are extremely helpful, actually critical, in the continuity of financial or medical assistance that you provide your child.
 Attaining the age of majority has some benefits, but also carries with it the consequences of Pennsylvania recognizing that your “baby” has grown up and no longer needs his/her parent.
 Quite the contrary – as I’m sure you’ll agree – they may need us even more!

-Right now, I’m providing a Peace of Mind Package for adult, unmarried children, which includes the above 3 documents for a fee of only $100.
+Right now, I’m providing a Peace of Mind Package for adult, unmarried children, which includes the above 3 documents for a flat fee.
 Having this paperwork is essential in continuing to be the best parent you can be.
 In fact, on my daughter Rachel’s 18th birthday, she signed the documents before she blew out the candles on her cake!

 Please contact me at Beth@RondinelliLawFirm.com or 484-593-0032 or my Facebook Page, Law Office of Beth Forman Rondinelli, or through my website, www.RondinelliLawFirm.com.